angular-ui/angular-ui-OLDREPO/modules/directives/jq/README.md

       // Scope is UNAVAILABLE as the templates are only being cached.
       // You CAN examine the DOM and cache information about what variables
       //   or expressions will be used, but you cannot yet figure out their values.
+      // Angular is caching the templates, now is a good time to inject new angular templates
+      //   as children or future siblings to automatically run..

       return function uiJqLinkingFunction($scope, $linkElement, $linkAttributes) {